 Picture by Authority Dental under CC 2.0 license

-It may be hard to pinpoint exactly what causes bad breath in your case.
+It may be hard to pinpoint precisely what causes bad breath in your case.
 Often, it is something the patient can easily control.

 Lack of proper oral hygiene